HydroModPy/HydroModPy/docs/source/contribute.rst

 The fastest local check is ``hmp test unit``.
 Before merging workflow-facing changes, also run ``hmp test regression --fast``.
+On GitHub, the main CI gate runs quality checks, architecture contracts, fast tests on Python 3.11 to 3.13, unit tests, integration tests, fast regression tests, a wheel smoke test, and an advisory mypy baseline.
+Specialized workflows cover docs, gallery artifacts, Docker, PETSc, performance, workflow linting, and dependency audit only when their inputs change.

 For the full ladder (unit, integration, e2e, regression, validation, MMS, solver-sanity, calibration twins) with the role of each family and how to read a failure, use :doc:`architecture/overview/test-families-and-quality-roles`.
+For the GitHub Actions map and check-name conventions, use :doc:`architecture/ci-workflows`.

 A typical Linux/WSL non-interactive test session is: